PrefectHQ/prefect/docs/core/community.md

 Please consider [Chris White](https://github.com/cicdw) the main point of contact for the Prefect repo.

+# Prefect Community Discourse

+[Prefect Discourse](https://discourse.prefect.io/) is a collaborative space to share knowledge, discuss ideas, find answers to common questions and get support.
+It's an online forum that allows you to easily find:
+- information about Prefect features,
+- information about Prefect integrations,
+- troubleshooting tips,
+- detailed solutions to common data engineering problems,
+- resources to learn more about Prefect including blog posts, videos and code examples,
+- announcements about new releases and events.

+[Sign up](https://discourse.prefect.io/) and check out the [Getting started with Prefect Discourse](https://discourse.prefect.io/t/getting-started-with-prefect-discourse/25) guide.

 # Slack

 We have a public [Slack](https://prefect.io/slack) for chatting about Prefect, asking questions, and sharing tips.